What line of defense do you have against malicious traffic and software? Do you have a firewall protecting your infrastructure?

 If preferred, the firewall should work as a network time protocol (NTP) server, dynamic host configuration protocol (DHCP) server, intrusion prevention system, etc. Disable any services you don’t plan to use.

-To complete Payment Card Industry Data Security Standard (PCI DSS) requirements, the firewall should be configured to report to your logging server and ensure that enough detail is included.
+To complete PCI DSS requirements, the firewall should be configured to report to your logging server and ensure that enough detail is included.

 5. Test Your Firewall Configuration